TakedoNick/Parallel-FF-Flow/CUDA_FF_Flow/README.md

-# randomly generate a graph in form of adjasent matrix and store the result in file 'mygraph.txt'
+# randomly generate a graph in form of adjacent matrix and store the result in file 'mygraph.txt'
 > ./<out> <graph_size> <edge_number> >mygraph.txt
 example: `./out 1000 500000 >mygraph.txt`